DylanMeeus/springboot_jwt_blog/_posts/2016-07-01-why-staying-agile-is-key-to-startup-success.markdown

 Spotify is probably the best example of this.
 The music streaming service posted revenues in excess of [$2 billion](http://www.statista.com/statistics/244990/spotifys-revenue-and-net-income/) between 2009 and 2015, which by any standard constitutes a success.
 However, their competition includes Google Play Music, Amazon's Prime Music, and Apple's iTunes Radio—meaning they're fighting three of the most profitable companies in the world.

 All three of these companies have seemingly infinite resources.
 Google, for example, has [15,000 developers](http://labs.openviewpartners.com/agile-done-right-agile-gone-wrong/) developing one single branch of code.
-Spotify only has around[1,600](https://en.wikipedia.org/wiki/Spotify) employees total.
+Spotify only has around [1,600](https://en.wikipedia.org/wiki/Spotify) employees total.

 ![Music Services](https://cdn.auth0.com/blog/agile/music-services.png)